AfaqAhmad0/chess-automated/README.md

 - [Stockfish](https://stockfishchess.org/)

 ## TO DO:
+- Restructure the code
+- Check for game end
 - deal with Promotion
 - can use for dataset creation
 - miss click error bug